 One who closely had a look at that sculpture would never say that it is not a masterpiece.

-According to Anjan Sharma, the priest of char Dham temples of Bhaktapur Durbar Square, the temples were then made to facilitate the common people because the actual char Dham temples are farther from them.
+According to Anjan Sharma, the priest of Char Dham temples of Bhaktapur Durbar Square, the temples were then made to facilitate the common people because the actual Char Dham temples are farther from them.
 Thus, King Bhupatindra Malla insist to make these temples within the arena of Bhaktapur Palace.

 Badrinath temple is now reassembled in its initial structure after the quake of 2015.
 The temple is made in terracotta style and stands right behind the Jagannath temple.

 Jagannath temple is one of the four temples of Char Dham.
 It looks very common though it has one unique thing which makes it different from other temples.

-Yes, the statue of Lord Krishna, Balrama, and their sister Subhadra, the images of these statues are quite unusual as they were made out of wood and have such big beautiful eyes.
+The statue of Lord Krishna, Balrama, and their sister Subhadra, the images of these statues are quite unusual as they were made out of wood and have such big beautiful eyes.

 Rameshwor temple is one such temple of Bhaktapur Durbar Square that has neither doors nor walls.
 It only has a Chaturmukhi Shivalinga which represents the Rameshwaram temple of India.